mcpython4-coding/Documentation/mcpython/gui/InventoryHandler.md

             :param x: the x position
             :param y: the y position
             :return: the slot or None if none found

+        function _get_slot_inventory_for(self, x, y)

+            get slot for position
+            :param x: the x position
+            :param y: the y position
+            :return: the slot and the inventory or None and None if none found

         function on_mouse_press(self, x, y, button, modifiers)